Jarred-Sumner/lockitron-ruby/README.md

 # Lockitron
+**This is really out of date.
+You probably don't want to use this!!**

 [Lockitron](https://lockitron.com) lets you unlock your front door from anywhere in the world, including your smartphone.
 We have an iPhone app, an Android app, a webapp, a mobile web app, a REST API, and now, a RubyGem.

 This is a very early version of the gem.
 With it, you can lock, or unlock Lockitrons by their name.

 ## Prerequisites